 We Can Help You

-We have collected current Year 1, 2, 3, 4, 5 and 6 assessments for Autumn 2020 from OTrack, Target Tracker, Classroom Monitor and Pupil Asset.
+We collect current Year 1, 2, 3, 4, 5 and 6 assessments at the end of each term from OTrack, Target Tracker, Classroom Monitor and Pupil Asset.

 That’s data from:

 27,000,000+ Rows Of Data

 Regardless of the source of the data we can judge how pupils are performing against Age Related Expectations (ARE).
 With this approach we can develop a national dataset which will work for all schools regardless of their choice of tracker.

 There are many reasons, but I’ll unpick a few for you here:

 Being Critical About Performance – knowing how your setting compares to the national picture is a useful starting point in deciding how you are doing as a school.

 Unpicking Differences – being able to compare the performance of different groups (boys, girls, SEN etc.) will help you determine if any groups are not reaching comparable levels of attainment.

 Set Effective Targets for Improvement – being able to say where, as a school, you are in comparison with other schools will help identify areas for improvement and set a realistic target.